 McDonald’s offering 50-cent double cheeseburgers to celebrate National Cheeseburger Day

-(Gray News) - McDonald’s will offer 50-cent double cheeseburgers next week for an “extra-cheesy and delicious holiday.”
+(Gray News) - McDonald’s will offer 50-cent double cheeseburgers for an “extra-cheesy and delicious holiday” next week.

 The fast-food chain announced it’s celebrating National Cheeseburger Day on Monday, Sept.
 18 “with double the goodness” by offering customers the discounted burgers at participating locations nationwide.